-The low oil price has impacted safety in the oil industry.
+The low oil price has affected safety in the oil industry.
 Even though a higher oil price in the wake of OPEC’s production cuts will hopefully slow this trend, the industry will need to learn to do more than just cut costs to weather future price decreases.

-In the short term, cuts are an effective and visible measure in efforts to reduce costs.
+In the short term, cuts are an effective and viable measure in efforts to reduce costs.
 However, in the long term, this approach is unlikely to secure existing and new revenue flows or the industry’s skills levels and innovation requirements.

 The alternative to cost-cutting is to think laterally; businesses need to reconsider their technology use, processes, the way activities are organised, and their collaboration with partners.
 In particular, knowledge management, HR and safety training offer major potential.
 This applies across the world, in the oil sector and the maritime sector generally, and specifically in Norway, where we have much to gain from adopting new technology and new solutions.

 The traditional, often classroom-based, way of holding courses and performing certification is time-consuming and cost-intensive.
 However, not all training requires an instructor to be physically present with the learner: knowledge, training, certification and instructions on how to use equipment are well suited to eLearning.

 A growing number of advanced HR solutions now cover everything from course administration and implementation to skills reporting for tenders or verifications.
 Functionality is available that checks course participants’ skills levels before they start a course, so that training is only provided when necessary.
 This makes it possible to focus more on verifying skills and less on certificates and diplomas.